 Choosing the Right Hosting for Your Web Application

-Your hosting environment is the foundation that everything else sits on.
-No amount of code optimization or caching can compensate for an underpowered or misconfigured server.
-Yet hosting is often an afterthought — businesses choose the cheapest option available and wonder why their application is slow, unreliable, or constantly under attack.
-This guide will help you make an informed decision.
+Your hosting environment is the foundation everything else sits on.
+No amount of code optimization or caching compensates for an underpowered or misconfigured server.
+Yet hosting is often an afterthought.
+Businesses pick the cheapest option available and wonder why their application is slow, unreliable, or under constant attack.
+Here's what actually matters when making this decision.

 Hosting Types Compared